Ableton/AudioPerfLab/README.md

 For small buffer sizes (e.g. 128), adding a busy thread reduces the minimum load necessary in order for audio threads to be scheduled onto high-performance cores.
 The visualization has the same effect as a busy thread, so it must be disabled to observe this behavior.

+### Driver Thread

+The driver thread's mode.

+#### Waits for Workers

+The driver thread wakes up and waits for processing threads, but does not process sines itself.
+The total number of real-time threads (e.g., as shown in the Cores visualization) is one more than the "Process Threads" value (due to the driver thread).

+The driver thread's automatically joined work interval is sometimes detrimental to performance.
+This mode can be used to avoid a work interval for all audio processing threads without calling a private API.

+#### Processes Sines

+The driver thread wakes up and waits for processing threads and processes sines as well.
+The total number of audio threads (e.g., as shown in the Cores visualization) is equal to the "Process Threads" value.

 ### Work Interval

 When enabled, audio worker threads use a private API to join the [work interval](https://github.com/apple/darwin-xnu/blob/master/bsd/sys/work_interval.h) used by the CoreAudio I/O thread.